Trust and Governors

 I'm married with three children ranging from four to eighteen.
 I gained my professional qualifications in Financial Services and started my own business some 25 years ago.

 I am an advocate of good education and teaching students the skills they need to further their careers.

-Parent Governor - Miss Dianne Brown
+Governor - Miss Diane Brown

 I have lived locally all of my life and have enjoyed being part of the community.
 I attended Yarborough School as did both my children and I fully support Lincoln Castle Academy and their passion for creating the best possible opportunities for their pupils.